NecipAkgz/fhevm-example-factory/docs/gaming/encrypted-lottery.md

-Provably fair lottery with encrypted ticket numbers.
-Players buy tickets with encrypted numbers.
-Winning number is generated using FHE randomness.
-Winner is determined by comparing encrypted values without revealing losing tickets.
-Ensures fairness and privacy - no one can see ticket numbers before the draw.
+Provably fair lottery with encrypted ticket numbers and FHE randomness.
+Players buy tickets with hidden numbers.
+Winners are determined by comparing encrypted values, ensuring no one sees numbers before the draw.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: